niksilver/monome-docs/norns/help/data.md

 ## back up norns

-All data that you create with norns -- scripts you've downloaded or created, audio you've imported or recorded, MIDI mappings and presets, etc -- is stored in a central location: `dust`.
+All data that you create with norns -- scripts you've downloaded or created, audio you've imported or recorded, MIDI mappings and PSETs, etc -- is stored in a central location: `dust`.

 ### via WiFi